-Appendix C. Taxpayers VAR Calculations
+Appendix D. Taxpayers VaR calculations

-For the Revised Paulson Plan, we compute the VaR from the perspective of tax payers as follows: First, we estimate the correlation structure of banks assets from the correlation of changes of short-term and long-term CDS rates.
+For the Revised Paulson Plan, we compute the VaR from the perspective of taxpayers as follows: First, we estimate the correlation structure of banks' assets from the correlation of changes of short-term and long-term CDS rates.
 Second, we use these correlation structures to simulate the joint "liquidity shock" at T_S as well as the joint assets realization at T=3.
-More specifically, we compute the liquidity shock at T_S as follows: For each bank i, given a probability p_i of a liquidity shock, we compute a cutoff level $e_i = N^1(p_i)$, where N(.) denotes the cumulative standard normal distribution.
-We then simulate a vector $\varepsilon \sim \varphi(0,R)$, where $\varphi(0,R)$ denotes the multivariate normal density with correlation matrix R. A liquidity shock for bank i is declared if $\varepsilon_i < e_i$.
+More specifically, we compute the liquidity shock at T_S as follows: for each bank i, given a probability p_i of a liquidity shock, we compute a cutoff level $e_i = N^{-1}(p_i)$, where $N(\cdot)$ denotes the cumulative standard normal distribution.
+We then simulate a vector $\varepsilon \sim \varphi(0, R)$, where $\varphi(0, R)$ denotes the multivariate normal density with correlation matrix R. A liquidity shock for bank i is declared if $\varepsilon_i < e_i$.
 The correlation structure for liquidity shocks R is obtained from the variance covariance of the changes in short-term CDS rates.
-We simulate the value of assets $A^(T) = (A_1^(T), ..., A_n^(T))$ at T jointly according to the model where Σ_A s the joint covariance matrix obtained from the correlation of CDS rate changes and the calibrated asset volatilities σ_A , and μ is the risk natural drift rate of assets, discussed further below.
-In this formula, for each bank i we have that its assets at T_s are given by
+We simulate the value of assets $A(T) = (A_1^(T), \dots, A_n^(T))$ at T jointly according to the model where Σ_A is the joint covariance matrix obtained from the correlation of CDS rate changes and the calibrated asset volatilities σ_A , and μ is the risk-natural drift rate of assets, discussed further below.
+In this formula, for each bank i we have that its assets at T_S are given by